aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 Note that the relative frequency decreases as the itemset we consider gets bigger.
 Also, note how the *after* operator in `ap` shifts the truth values of `p` one space to the left in the table; in this sense, a temporal declination of a fact is simply a special mask of bits obtained by the fact itself.

 Let us say that we want to consider the itemset `[p,ap]` to be frequent, that is, we consider its support to be high enough.
-The support for an itemset could be very high because it expresses a triviality, so we want to further process the itemset and better analyze it via statistical meaningfulness measures.
+The support for an itemset could be very high because it expresses a triviality, so we want to further process the itemset and better analyze it via specific *meaningfulness measures*.

 In particular, we could consider the two rules `[p] => [ap]` and `[ap] => [p]`.
 If they turn out to be *meaningful* to us, then we call such rules *association rules*.